Sonido de Luz | Christian and Cassandra Aleman

 Through this work, we will equip students who feel a passion and call from the Lord to lead through music with all the tools they need to play with high quality and lead intentionally.

-1) Good Soil – please pray for us as we begin sowing seeds.
-Pray that our hearts would remain fertile soil for the vision God has planted in us.
-Pray for those who will participate in the ministry, that their hearts remain soft to the teachings they receive as we all walk through the hurdles the first years of ministry bring.
+1) Good Soil – please pray for us as we continue to sow seeds.
+Pray that, as we walk through the hurdles the first years of ministry bring, our hearts would remain fertile soil for the vision God has planted in us.